 After students have experienced lessons & activities to further develop their expertise, confidence & motivation for research & actions, they typically work in groups to design & conduct (with teacher supports, as they request) RiNA projects to address STSE harms of their concern – such as with commercial shampoos, as depicted in the videos below.

-Students’ Reflections & Actions RiNA Projects
+Students’ Reflections on & Revisions of RiNA Projects

 After students have completed an initial, perhaps practice, RiNA project, it can be very helpful to facilitate activities that encourage and enable them to analyze & evaluate characteristics of STSE relationships, harms in them, and RiNA projects.
 Using such analyses, students can then apply some or all of such characteristics to design & implementation of their next RiNA projects.
 A model for such reflection and actions on RiNA projects is given here.
 Our research suggests that students engaged in such meta-analyses and actions greatly improve their understanding and uses of RiNA project work.